szabolcstoth/robotframework-basics/docs/03-remote/00-set-up-remote-host.md

 # 3.0.
 Set up a remote host

 !!! info "Hints"
-    If you already have a remote host which has a configured `OpenSSH` server, you can skip this step.
-(The following exercices will use password-based authentication, but the `SSHLibrary` supports key-based authentication, too.)
+    If you already have a remote host with an `OpenSSH` server configured, you can skip this step.
+(The following exercises will use password-based authentication, but the `SSHLibrary` also supports key-based authentication.)

     The prerequisite for the next steps is to have an already installed and configured [Docker Engine](https://docs.docker.com/engine/install/).

-We are going to use [openssh-server](https://hub.docker.com/r/linuxserver/openssh-server) container from [LinuxServer.io](https://www.linuxserver.io/) team to quickly set up a limited and sandboxed environment that we can ssh into.
+We will use the [openssh-server](https://hub.docker.com/r/linuxserver/openssh-server) container from the [LinuxServer.io](https://www.linuxserver.io/) team to quickly set up a restricted and sandboxed environment that we can ssh into.

-Create an `openssh-server` based container with to following command.
+Create an `openssh-server` based container with the following command.

 ``` bash
 docker create \